thehackerwithin/UoB/index.md

 ## When:

-We will meet biweekly or monthly, to start off with, at a time / venue to be decided.
+We will meet on the third Monday of each month, to start off with, at a time / venue that may shift from meeting to meeting.
+We have used 121 Muirhead and the Murray Learning Centre.

 <a href="http://twitter.com/share" class="twitter-share-button" data-count="none" data-via="{{ site.twitter }}">Tweet</a>
 <a href="http://twitter.com/{{ site.twitter }}" class="twitter-follow-button" data-show-count="false">Follow @{{ site.twitter }}</a>